Debit Databases, Credit Analytics for Accounting

 Upon completion of this course, you will understand:

-- Introduction to relational databases, SQL and server-client computing
+Introduction to relational databases, SQL and server-client computing

-- Develop and application of analytics engineering mindset
+The critical role of analytics engineering mindset

-- Navigating the Analytics Landscape: Understand the current trends in analytics and data technology, along with foundational concepts of cloud computing.
+Navigating the Analytics Landscape: Understand the current trends in analytics and data technology, along with foundational concepts of cloud computing.

 Target Audience